2KAbhishek/posh2k/README.md

 ## What is this

-Posh2K is a prompt for oh-my-posh, it works on all shells, has multiple segments with aesthetically pleasing colors.
+Posh2K is a prompt for [oh-my-posh](https://ohmyposh.dev/), it works on all shells, has multiple segments with aesthetically pleasing colors.

 ## Inspiration

+Most of my workflow is based on the command line, recently I had to use a Windows system for some work and was really displeased by the CLI experience.

-Needed a prompt that can work across shells and has support for different languages.
+So, I needed a prompt that can work across shells and has support for different segments and Posh2K was born.

 ## Prerequisites